martin9676/Polarized-Steganographic-Codes/README.md

 ### Attentions

-The all released MEX are compiled at MATLAB R2020a with MSVC 14.32.31326.
+The all released MEX are compiled with MATLAB R2020a and MSVC 14.32.31326.
 All codes are tested on MATLAB R2020a and Windows 10 Pro for Workstations 21H2.
 Note that currently only the Windows platform with 64-bit architecture is supported.

 ### Acknowledgement